 // Missing: getUser("") / getUser(null) / network down / 404 / 5xx

-How to spot it: grep test files for throw / reject / error keywords; if a module has 10 tests and 0 error branches, this is it.
+How to spot it: grep test files for throw / reject / error keywords.
+If a module has 10 tests and 0 error branches, this is it.

 2. Critical dependencies mocked away, real integration untested

 AI tends to mock the database, HTTP client, and filesystem to “make tests fast.”
 Result: schema mismatches, renamed API fields, and SQL errors slip through.
+This is the highest-severity bucket because the mock and the assertion are written together, so the test is really just checking the mock returns what you told it to return.

 jest.mock("./db", () => ({